cssblab/eGFRsmooth/README.md

 **k.width**

-`k.width` is the smoothing bandwidth parameters, and controls how smoothed out each continuous trajectory is.
+`k.width` (the smoothing bandwidth) controls how smoothed out each continuous trajectory is.
 By default, `k.width` is set to 150 days.
 Larger values of `k.width` mean that the trajectories are more smoothed out.
 The plot on the right shows the output with `k.width = 75`, and shows a trajectory that is perhaps over-fitted to the data points.
 Users can fine-tune smoothing with `k.width` based on the data set.

 <img src="man/figures/arg.k.width.jpg" width="100%" style="display: block; margin: auto;" />